8 Things I Love Seeing in Books

 Books that stir deep emotions stay with me.
 I like ones that I have to put it down and recover for a few minutes before I pick it up.

-A silly, done-to-death cliche but I don’t care.
+Yes, it’s a silly, done-to-death cliche but I don’t care.
 I love it.
-Those characters who always insist on bringing excessive amounts of weapons and then has to remove them all.
+Those characters who always insist on bringing excessive amounts of weapons and then have to remove them all.

 This then becomes a long moment while everyone watches as more and more, smaller and smaller weapons are removed until you can’t figure out how they even moved for all the weapons.